antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 	![Figure    6: t-SNE: all perplexities](_static/images/Tnse_cellbroad_allperplexity.png "Figure 6: All perplexities")

 	[**Figure 6: t-SNE: all perplexities **](_static/images/Tnse_cellbroad_allperplexity.png)

-By choosing the perplexity values 'all', miniature tiles will be generated for all perplexities (5-50), where it is still possible to use the color by track mode.
+By choosing the perplexity values 'All', miniature tiles will be generated for all perplexities (5-50), where it is still possible to use the color by track mode.